jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/32-afghanistan.md

-+++
+---
-title= "Afghanistan"
+title: "Afghanistan"
-heading= "Chapter 32-33"
+heading: "Chapter 32-33"
+date: 2021-12-24
-description= "Ghazni is reached from Malopa in 120 stages.
+description: "Ghazni is reached from Malopa in 120 stages.
 It is in the northwest and is exceptionally cold.
-The winter's snow does not melt until the spring." image= "/countries/af/ghaznavid.jpg" linkb= "/research/chau-ju-kua/chun-fan-chi/30-iraq" linkbtext= "Iraq" linkf= "/research/chau-ju-kua/chun-fan-chi/34-syria" linkftext= "Syria" date = "2022-01-13"
+The winter's snow does not melt until the spring."
-+++
+image: "/flags/af.png"
+author: "Chau Ju Kua"
+---

 ## 32. Ghazni (Kitzini)